 We believe that financial inclusivity should be a right for everyone and want to help you have access to banking if you don’t meet a traditional high street banks customer criteria.

-Suits Me, provides all account holders with a current account and a contactless Mastercard® debit card with a secure online banking facility and free mobile banking app to manage their finances.
+Suits Me®, provides all account holders with an account and a contactless Mastercard® debit card with a secure online banking-like facilities and free mobile app to manage their finances.

 It’s easy to get sucked into using a Buy Now, Pay Later scheme due to their clever marketing techniques and how easy they are to apply for, however, be mindful that one missed payment has the potential to spiral into a pile of debt.